Wluper/matilda/README.md

 ## Installation

-LIDA is a client-server app.
+MATILDA is a client-server app.
 The server is written in Python with the Flask web framework.
 The front end is written with HTML/CSS/Vue js and communicates with the back end via a RESTful API.

-To run LIDA, you will need to first run the Flask server on your local machine / wherever you want the back end to run.
+To run MATILDA, you will need to first run the Flask server on your local machine / wherever you want the back end to run.
 You will need to have Python 3.6 or above installed on your machine for the server to run.

-On top of that LIDA2 is also relying on a mongoDB database, either online or local is fine.
+On top of that MATILDA is also relying on a mongoDB database, either online or local is fine.
 In case of a online database you will need to set the database address in server/database_config.py.